‘Estates’ as an alternative to political parties

 Caesar gets authority from God — not from the Manifestation, not from

 the priests and the temple.
-Abdu’l-Baha makes a similar point in the
+Abdu’l-Baha makes a similar point in The Art of Governance:

 “… this prohibition and prevention, … is divided into two types.